Personal Injury Attorney Fort Lauderdale, Florida

 Auto Crash Injury

 Car accidents remain some of the most common ways people receive injuries throughout the United States.
 In fact, there were more than 236,000 injuries caused by the Florida car crash in 2019, according to the Florida Highway Safety and Motor Vehicles (FHSMV) department.
 Injuries range greatly in an auto crash and may be affected by the type of crash, such as a rear-end collision or head-on injury.
 Common injuries sustained in car crashes include whiplash, broken bones, head trauma, and traumatic brain injuries (TBIs).
-Our Fort Lauderdale car accident lawyers are here to help.
+Our Fort Lauderdale car accident lawyers or Florida personal injury lawyer are here to help.

 Commercial trucks can be a hazard on the road due to their sheer size and weight in comparison to other motor vehicles.
 If a truck driver is driving carelessly, this could lead to an accident that can have devastating results for the injury victim.
 In a trucking collision, the trucker or trucking company may be held liable.

 The nature of bicycles means that cyclists are more exposed to other vehicle drivers while on the road, putting them at high risk of injury.
 When drivers fail to watch out for bicycles while on the roadway, they may end up striking a cyclist with their car.
 The lack of protection for bicyclists means that this injury often leads to serious injuries and may be fatal.

 Like bicycles, motorcycles are exposed to more dangers while on the road than car drivers.
 Motorcyclists have to be extra cautious when driving for their own protection.
 Sometimes, this caution is not enough.